 Operative 16.2.2.5 Section 16.2 - Transport (Access, Parking and Traffic) Controlled Activities (Land Use - Transport Depots) [Date] (1) Car parking for people with disabilities is located as close as practicable to the activity or building entrance.
 Each space should be on a level surface and be clearly signed.
-Surface o of Parking Areas (m) The surface of any parking area in the Residential, Central Busin Mixed Business, Tourist Services, Light Industrial and Heavy Indust allotments of 5000 square metres or less in the Papakainga and zones, is formed and sealed, and spaces marked on the ground, excep tess, Commercial, rial zones, and for Rural ResidentialC10 10/07 Op 3/14Rural Residential ot that: (i) sealing is not required for parking areas for residential d more than two spaces are required for that development; and evelopment if no (ii) marking of spaces is not required for residential develop compact and comprehensive residential developments whe than two units. pment other than C22 2/11 re there are more Op 1/15 (n) The surface of any parking area for any permitted activity in the Ru for allotments of more than 5000 square metres in the Papakaing zones, is formed to a surface standard that is not less than that requi for the site, and is sealed and spaces marked out if the number of c activity exceeds four. a and Rural Residential red for the on-site access car parks required for the [Unchange ed or irrelevant text omitted] (q) Stormwater in the Richmond West Development Area, Mapua Com Mapua public car parks from: umercial Zone and C10 10/07 Op 3/14 C22 2/11 (i) any parking and manoeuvring area greater than 200 square m netres; and Op 1/15 (ii) any loading area where any substance loaded or unloaded h contaminate the stormwater drainage network; as the potential to is collected and conveyed through a stormwater interceptor treatme any sediment, hydrocarbon or floating debris that may be present in able to be substantially retained by such a device before there is any Council-maintained stormwater drainage network. ent device so that the stormwater is y discharge to the Note: Design information for stormwater interceptor treatment device treatment and collection systems are provided in the current Con Standards and Policies.
-Nelson Tasman Land Development Manual. es and stormwater uncil Engineering [Unchange ed or irrelevant text omitted (including rule 16.2.2.4]
+Surface o f Parking Areas (m) The surface of any parking area in the Residential, Central Business, Commercial, Mixed Business, Tourist Services, Light Industrial and Heavy Industrial zones, and for allotments of 5000 square metres or less in the Papakainga and Rural Residential zones, is formed and sealed, and spaces marked on the ground, except that: C10 10/07 Op 3/14 (i) sealing is not required for parking areas for residential development if no more than two spaces are required for that development; and (ii) marking of spaces is not required for residential development other than compact and comprehensive residential developments where there are more than two units.
+C22 2/11 Op 1/15 (n) The surface of any parking area for any permitted activity in the Rural 1, 2 and 3 zone for allotments of more than 5000 square metres in the Papakainga and Rural Resid zones, is formed to a surface standard that is not less than that required for the on-site a for the site, and is sealed and spaces marked out if the number of car parks required for activity exceeds four. ential access [Unchange d or irrelevant text omitted] (q) Stormwater in the Richmond West Development Area, Mapua Commercial Zone and Mapua public car parks from: C10 10/07 Op 3/14 (i) any parking and manoeuvring area greater than 200 square metres; and C22 2/11 Op 1/15 (ii) any loading area where any substance loaded or unloaded has the potential to contaminate the stormwater drainage network; is collected and conveyed through a stormwater interceptor treatment device so that any sediment, hydrocarbon or floating debris that may be present in the stormwater is able to be substantially retained by such a device before there is any discharge to the Council-maintained stormwater drainage network.
+Note: Design information for stormwater interceptor treatment devices and stormwater treatment and collection systems are provided in the current Council Engineering Standards and Policies.
+Nelson Tasman Land Development Manual.

+[Unchanged or irrelevant text omitted (including rule 16.2.2.4]